Enroll in Credit Repair & Financial Coaching TODAY

 - Existing accounts that are in good standing contribute to a better credit score

-- Closing an account that has a positive credit history could lower your score
+- Closing an account that has a positive credit history could lower your score and reverse the progress that we're making on your behalf

 - The balance owed on a credit card vs. the approved credit limit is referred to as the utilization ratio